A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Conclusion and Future Research

 \begin{acknowledgement} We thank The Institute for Computational and Experimental Research in Mathematics~(ICERM), Brown University for hosting the second Women in Data Science and Mathematics workshop (WiSDM 2) in summer 2019.
 We would also like to thank the other group members, Brenda Praggastis, Kritika Singhal, Melissa Stockman, and Sarah Tymochko.
+Finally, we would like to thank the reviewers for their constructive feedback and their help improving the manuscript.
 EW is funded by the National Science Foundation Graduate Research Fellowship Program under Grant No. 1644760.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 XW would like to thank the National Sciences and Engineering Research Council of Canada (NSERC DG 2019 - 05917).
 GH would like to thank the National Sciences and Engineering Research Council of Canada (NSERC DG 2016-05167), Seed grant from Women and Children's Health Research Institute, Biomedical Research Award from American Association of Orthodontists Foundation, and the McIntyre Memorial fund from the School of Dentistry at the University of Alberta. \end{acknowledgement}